HD 80606 b

-HD 80606 b (also Struve 1341 Bb or HIP 45982 b) is an eccentric hot Jupiter 217 light-years from the Sun in the constellation of Ursa Major.
+HD 80606 b (also known as Struve 1341 Bb or HIP 45982 b) is an eccentric hot Jupiter 217 light-years from the Sun in the constellation of Ursa Major.
 HD 80606 b was discovered orbiting the star HD 80606 in April 2001 by a team led by Michel Mayor and Didier Queloz.
 With a mass 4 times that of Jupiter, it is a gas giant.
 Because the planet transits the host star its radius can be determined using the transit method, and was found to be about the same as Jupiter's.
 Its density is slightly less than Earth's.
 It has an extremely eccentric orbit like a comet, with its orbit taking it very close to its star and then back out very far away from it every 111 days.

 Discovery

 The variable radial velocity of HD 80606 was first noticed in 1999 from observations with the 10-m Keck 1 telescope at the W. M. Keck Observatory in Hawaii by the G-Dwarf Planet Search, a survey of nearly 1000 nearby G dwarfs to identify extrasolar planet candidates.
 The star was then followed up by the Geneva Extrasolar Planet Search team using the ELODIE spectrograph mounted on the 1.93-m telescope at the Haute-Provence Observatory.
 The discovery of HD 80606 b was announced on 4 April 2001.

 The transit was detected using a Celestron 35-cm Schmidt–Cassegrain telescope at the UCL Observatory.
 Prior to the large data release of the Kepler Mission in February 2011, HD 80606 b had the longest orbital period of any known transiting planet.
 It takes 12.1 hours to transit its star.

 The transit of 14 January 2010 was partially observed by MOST; but there were equipment failures over part of this time, and the 8 January secondary transit was entirely lost.
 The midpoint of the next transit was 1 February 2013 11:37 UT.